Amanda Strong: Film career

 Strong's films tell Indigenous stories through a style she calls "hybrid documentary" as she combines stop-motion animation with new media technology.
 Strong's style merges genres such as documentary, animation and more traditional narrative driven storytelling.
 Her background is in photography, illustration, and media.
-She often works collaboratively, such as in her films Indigo and Mia.

 The themes of reclamation of Indigenous histories, lineages, languages and cultures often appear in her works.

 Strong is the founder of Spotted Fawn Productions, a production studio that provides mentorship and training opportunities for emerging and diverse artists.

-Strong engages with communities by curating, facilitating, programming, and teaching youth across Canada.